thedatasociety/lab-template/readme.md

 # lab-template

-Template for *labs* with practical data science and engineering examples.
+A *lab* template for practical data science and engineering examples.

 ## Table of contents